How to Get Life Insurance If You Have Schizophrenia or Bipolar Disorder

 Graded Death Benefit Whole Life Insurance

-The policy usually pays out limited death benefits during the first few years, and usually requires premiums that are somewhat higher than standard life insurance policies.
+The policy usually pays out limited death benefits during the first few years, and typically requires premiums that are somewhat higher than standard life insurance policies.

 With graded death benefit whole life insurance, there are two ways to go:

-No Questions Asked, Guaranteed Issue: Guaranteed issue life insurance is typically a last resort for individuals who can’t qualify for life insurance because of their current or past health problems.
+- No Questions Asked, Guaranteed Issue: Guaranteed issue life insurance is typically a last resort for people who can’t qualify for life insurance because of their current or past health problems.
 The only requirement to receive a guaranteed issue life insurance policy is that you pay your premiums.
-The insuring company usually just asks your age, but not any medical questions.
+The insuring company usually asks your age, but not any medical questions.
 If you’re between the ages of 45 and 85, guaranteed issue insurance can provide up to $20,000 in death benefits, with an affordable premium that never increases.
 The policy is available without having to take a physical exam or answer any health questions.